The following is a lightly edited transcript.

 What Does It Mean to Be the Wife of Christ?

 Now, we need to ask this morning: “Okay, that’s a powerful thought.
 What does it mean?
 What implications does that have for Bethlehem, for me personally, for this body that we are the wife of the Son of God?”
 It means five things, at least depending on how you count them in the text.
 Three I’m going to deal with this morning, and two I’m going to deal with tonight.

 1. Christ Loved Us Before We Were Attractive

-It means first that Christ loved us before we were attractive.
+To be the wife of the Son of God means that Christ loved us before we were attractive.

 Unlike How We Choose Wives

-In other words, Christ did not choose his wife the way we do.
-He did not look for an attractive woman or an intelligent woman or a even a faithful woman.
+The point is: the love proceeds the beautification.
+In other words, Christ did not choose a wife the way we men choose wives.
+He did not look for an attractive woman, or an intelligent woman, or even a faithful woman.
 He chose an unlikely woman.
-And then he set out to make her attractive and wise and faithful at the cost of his own life.
+When he did that, he set out to make her attractive, and to make her wise, and to make her faithful at the cost of his own life.